-If an applicant makes it past this initial round, they will be interviewed by the PATLive management and training team.
+If applicants make it past this initial round, they will be interviewed by the PATLive management and training team.
 Passing that second round earns an applicant a spot in a training class.
-Each training class is roughly 2 weeks of classroom instruction, which covers everything from internal policies and procedures all the way through how to handle different types of calls, and how to be an effective receptionist.
+Each training class is roughly two weeks of classroom instruction, covering everything from internal policies and procedures on handling different types of calls and being an effective receptionist.

-If an applicant passes all of their tests and simulated calls they will advance to job-shadowing.
+If applicants pass all their tests and simulated calls, they will advance to job shadowing.
 At this stage, they will listen to live calls as a partner agent takes them, and then they’ll be tested on what they heard later.
-After they get through this phase, it reverses the shadowing role, and the applicant will take calls with an experienced agent with them.
-If they get through all of that, they will get their own spot.
+After they get through this phase, it reverses the shadowing role, and the applicant will take calls with an experienced agent.
+They will get their spot if they get through all of that.

 As live receptionists, their performance is measured daily, weekly, and monthly by PATLive's Quality Control Team.